Published On: Mar 13 2013 12:41:58 AM CDTUpdated On: Mar 18 2016 01:00:00 AM CDT

 1936: F.W. de Klerk, the seventh and last state president of apartheid-era South Africa, is born in Johannesburg, South Africa.
 De Klerk is best known for engineering the end of apartheid, South Africa's racial segregation policy, and supporting the transformation of South Africa into a multi-racial democracy.
 He won the Nobel Peace Prize in 1993 along with Nelson Mandela for his role in the ending of apartheid.

-1932: Author John Updike, best known for his Harry "Rabbit" Angstrom series of novels, including "Rabbit Is Rich" and "Rabbit At Rest," is born in Reading, Pa.
+1932: Author John Updike, best known for his Harry "Rabbit" Angstrom series of novels, including "Rabbit Is Rich" and "Rabbit At Rest," is born in Reading, Pennsylvania.
 Updike, who was also known for his poems, the Henry Bech stories and the novel "The Witches of Eastwick," is one of only three authors to win the Pulitzer Prize for Fiction more than once.
-He died of lung cancer at age 76 on Jan.
-27, 2009.
+Updike, who died of lung cancer at age 76 on Jan.
+27, 2009, is seen here in 1989 receiving the Medal of Arts from President George H. W. Bush and first lady Barbara Bush.

 1931: The first practical electric shavers, produced by Jacob Schick's Schick Inc., go on sale in New York City.
 They sold for $25 each and about 3,000 were sold in the first year, with sales increasing until 1.5 million were in users' hands by 1937.